-Spinach: Fresh spinach or baby spinach will produce the best results.
-To use frozen spinach, thaw and squeeze out the excess moisture.
+- Spinach: Fresh spinach works great, and frozen spinach is a quick shortcut.
+If using frozen spinach, thaw and squeeze out the excess moisture.

-Sauce: Cream cheese and heavy whipping cream are the base for this recipe.
-Use room-temperature cream cheese (full-fat or light) for faster blending.
+- Sauce: Cream cheese and heavy whipping cream are the bases for this recipe.
+Use softened cream cheese for faster blending.
+Opt for full-fat cream cheese for thick and creamy results.
+Light cream cheese works, but the sauce may be a bit thinner.

-Seasonings: A little garlic powder (or minced garlic cloves) and a dash of homemade seasoned salt are all it takes to elevate the flavors of creamed spinach.
+- Seasonings: A little garlic powder and a dash of homemade seasoned salt are all it takes.
+If using fresh minced garlic, add a small clove when cooking the onions.

 How to Make Creamed Spinach

-- Add cream cheese, whisk in the remaining ingredients, and simmer.
+- Whisk in the remaining ingredients, and simmer until thickened.

-- Stir spinach into the cream sauce and season before serving.
+- Stir the spinach into the cream sauce and season before serving.

-Did your family enjoy this creamed spinach recipe?
-Leave a rating and comment below.
+Did you enjoy this Creamed Spinach Recipe?
+Leave a comment and rating below.

 Ingredients